 I felt sad if a Moai was broken or lying flat on the ground, having been knocked from its altar.

 Sad, that some spirits were trapped inside (based on the stories Paul told of the legend of the Moai).
 Sad that the one moai all alone, away from the road was rarely visited as evidenced by the high grass and lack of parking spaces set aside for visitors – he was a blip on the map that I wanted to find to let him know he wasn’t alone.
 You can see that the elements have taken their toll.

 Yes, I know, I’ve seen too many Toy Story movies and think when we aren’t looking they come alive at night – that it’s magic!
 And when you see how large the statues are on Easter Island, where they came from in the quarry and wonder how they got to their resting places, once has to think that magic was involved, right?
 I mean how the heck did this topknot (hat) get on the statue way back then?
 It weighs a few tons and is massive!
 So for my visit, let me pretend for a little while….

 The Moai were primarily made from the mountain rock in the quarry to represent ancestors of the tribes obviously with some creative license given the larger heads, smaller bodies, lack of arms and protruding features.
-They were moved to the various locations along the coast of the island and then arranged on their alters to protect the people - the stone pebbles in front of the altars are not to be walked on as they are deemed to be sacred.
-A few got topknots (or hats).
+They were moved to the various locations along the coast of the island and then arranged on their altars to protect the people – the stone pebbles in front of the altars are not to be walked on as they are deemed to be sacred.
+A few were given topknots (or hats).
 No one looks the same in my opinion.